-- source-index (mandatory): The name of the index that should be shrinked. - target-index (mandatory): The name of the index that contains the shrinked shards. - target-body (mandatory): The body containing settings and aliases for target-index. - shrink-node (optional, defaults to a random data node): As a first step, the source index needs to be fully relocated to a single node.
+- source-index (mandatory): The name of the index that should be shrinked.
+Multiple indices can be defined using the Multi-target syntax. - target-index (mandatory): The name of the index that contains the shrinked shards.
+If multiple indices match source-index, one shrink operation will execute for every matching index.
+Each shrink operation will use a modified target-index: the unique suffix of the source index (derived by removing the common prefix of all matching source indices) will be appended to target-index.
+See also the example below. - target-body (mandatory): The body containing settings and aliases for target-index. - shrink-node (optional, defaults to a random data node): As a first step, the source index needs to be fully relocated to a single node.
 Rally will automatically choose a random data node in the cluster but you can choose one explicitly if needed.

 '''

 {

 "operation-type": "shrink-index",

 "shrink-node": "rally-node-0",

 "source-index": "src",

 "target-index": "target",

 "target-body": {

 "settings": {

 "index.number_of_replicas": 1,

 "index.codec": "best_compression"

+}

+}

 '''